 We don’t have to decide what honors God; rather, we should discover it in the Holy Scriptures.
 In the Old Testament, and many times, the people of Israel could not approach God until they respected the conditions that had been prescribed to them by the Lord.
 The worship that pleases God is to approach Him, to enter into a relationship with Him as He has prescribed and by means which make this worship possible.
 We cannot, by our own means, establish a proper relationship with God or please Him.
 God wants to be worshipped on the basis of the criteria that He has set, namely in spirit and truth.

-The praise and worship that pleases God is based on a personal relationship with Him, through the only intermediary between men and Him : His Son Jesus Christ.
-And it is the third divine Person, the Holy Spirit, who will lead us into this praise and adoration, which is why the apostle Paul encouraged believers to be filled with the Holy Spirit.
+The praise and worship that please God are based on a personal relationship with Him, through the only intermediary between men and Him : His Son Jesus Christ.
+And it is the third divine Person, the Holy Spirit, who will lead us into this praise and adoration, the reason why the apostle Paul encouraged believers to be filled with the Holy Spirit.

 Since the fall, man is spiritually dead and separated from God.
 Therefore, his spirit cannot worship his Creator or communicate with Him.
 For man to be able to worship God again, he must reconcile with Him and regenerate his spirit; and it is by the Holy Spirit that the spirit of man is regenerated.
 It is therefore absolutely essential that man experience the conversion, which the Bible calls “the New Birth”, so that his spirit can again praise and adore his Creator.